Aditya-0011/console-ui/README.md

 - 🎨 **Modern Design**: Built using `@base-ui/react` and Tailwind CSS, with dynamic theming support (`next-themes`).
 - 🔄 **Reactive Data**: Integrated with TanStack Query to provide optimistic updates, caching, and background data synchronization.
 - 📝 **Type-Safe Validation**: Forms and API responses are strictly validated on the client side using `zod`.

+## Platform Routing

+The console maps strictly to the platform's security boundaries:
+- `/login`: The secure root login page for platform administrators.
+- `/secrets`: A dedicated interface to generate, view, and rotate API keys required by external portfolio frontends.
+- `/apps`: A navigational hub linking to other secured platform modules (e.g., the Portfolio Manager).

 ## Getting Started